fbpx

 sally-gap

 Situated in Co.
-Wicklow, The Sally gap is mostly known for its spectacular views.
+Wicklow, The Sally Gap is mostly known for its spectacular views.
 The car trip around the area may require a little more focus as the trip includes winding roads that can become very narrow at times.
-Driving your car more slowly will also give you more time to take in the breath-taking views of mountain scenery, vast bog plains and lakes.
+Driving your car more slowly will also give you more time to take in the breathtaking views of mountain scenery, vast bog plains and lakes.

 The Ring of Kerry